Wood Rot: Identify, Causes, Repair, and Prevention

 - Direct ground contact exposes wood to constant moisture.
 This causes the wood structure to rot over time.

-- Poor airflow traps damp air inside walls and crawl spaces, which causes to increase in the moisture content and wood rotting in the house.
+- Poor airflow traps damp air inside walls and crawl spaces, which causes an increase in the moisture content and wood rot in the house.

 The best solution for each of these causes is installing a waterproofing membrane.
 So it controls moisture, prevents fungal growth, and preserves the structural integrity of the wood.